 About the artist

-Metal Sculpture for the garden.
+Metal sculpture for the garden.
 Architectural metal pods.
-Copper and Aluminium birds, fish and dragonflies for boarders and ponds.
+Copper and aluminium birds fish dragonflies and flowers for boarders and ponds.

 Mike Savage studied silversmithing at Camberwell School of Art and developed his sculptural work at the Royal College of Art in the late 1980’s.
 Mike’s work is represented in the Crafts Council Collection, and numerous private collections, both here and abroad.
 Mike is happy to discuss any ideas you have for commissioned work.

-2 Old Manor Farm Cottages, Cot Lane, Chidham, West Sussex PO18 8SX
+2 Manor Farm Cottages, Cot Lane, Chidham, PO18 8SX